kentstanton/AdkHistoryGIS/README.md

 # AdkHistoryGIS
-Forest History GIS for the Adirondack Mountain Region of New York State
+Assets and scripts supporting the creation of a Forest History Information System (a Geographic Information System: a GIS) for the Adirondack Mountain Region of New York State.

-Resources for building and managing a forest history GIS.
-A forest history GIS provides data storage and tools for exploring the chnage history of a forested landscape.
+A forest history GIS is used to record and analyze the change history of a forested landscape.

-Knowing what forests were like in the past combined with the state of the forest today will make it possible to forecast future forest conditions.
-Storing the data in reliable formats will make it easier for future researchers to understand how forest conditions change over time.
+The assets in this repository support the development of a GIS designed to manage structured data sets representing the state of a forest over time.
+The system uses a protocol based process to support the acquistion, management and storage of data in a way that maintains provenance and clarity on exactly what the various data represent.

+The Adirondack Forest GIS represents a specific instance of a type of GIS.
+The intent is to support the creation of forest information systems representing other forests and other natural landscapes of ecological interest.